Cavity-Stabilized Rotating Flames in a Circular Hele-Shaw Burner: Results and Discussions

 \subsection{Observation of Different Flame Modes}

 \addvspace{10pt}

-Three distinct flame modes were observed over a range of equivalence ratios ($\phi$) and total mass flow rates ($\dot{m}_{\rm tot}$), as illustrated in Fig. \ref{fig_03}.
-At sufficiently low flow rates, self-organized rotating flames formed spontaneously inside the cavity under both lean and rich conditions.
+Three distinct flame modes were observed over a range of equivalence ratios ($\phi$) and total mass flow rates ($\dot{V}$), as illustrated in Fig. \ref{fig_03}.
+At low flow rates, self-organized rotating flames formed spontaneously inside the cavity under both lean and rich conditions.
 These flames exhibited traveling-wave patterns that were remarkably stable and could persist for hours, provided that the flow and thermal boundary conditions remained unchanged.
+At intermediate flow rates, the flames transitioned to a steady ring-shaped flame anchored near the leading edge of the cavity.
+At elevated flow rates, local extinction/blow-off occurred as the flame front was displaced toward the rear side of the cavity.
+A series of parametric measurements over a wide range of equivalence ratios and flow rates were conducted, yielding a regime diagram of flame modes and their transition boundaries, as displayed in Fig. \ref{fig_04}.

-A closer examination of these rotating flames revealed that the radial flow velocities at the cavity entrance were lower than their adiabatic flame speeds; however, flashback was suppressed by strong thermal quenching in the narrow channel upstream of the cavity, resulting in a dynamic balance between the local flame speed and the flow velocity.
+A closer examination of the rotating flames revealed that the radial flow velocities at the cavity entrance were lower than the adiabatic flame speeds; however, flashback was suppressed by strong thermal quenching in the narrow channel upstream of the cavity, resulting in a dynamic balance between the local flame speed and the flow velocity.
 In the absence of the cavity, such a balance would be unstable inside the Hele-Shaw burner, since a negative perturbation of the local flame speed would push the flame front outward toward colder regions where the flame speed would be further reduced, while the velocity gradient in the channel would be insufficient to compensate for the change in flame speed.
-The leading edge of the cavity created a flame stabilization mechanism by introducing a region of strong negative velocity gradient via rapid flow expansion, and the expanded or retracted flame front induced by local perturbation could be trapped in this region.
-When the total flow rate supplied to the burner was insufficient to sustain a steady and continuous ring-shaped flame anchored at the cavity entrance, a rotating flame traveling in the angular direction of the burner appeared.
+The leading edge of the cavity created a robust radial stabilization mechanism by introducing a region of strong negative velocity gradient via rapid flow expansion, and the expanded or retracted flame front induced by local perturbation could be trapped in this region.
+Meanwhile, there is no circumferential constraint on the flame, and the flame front can rotate in the angular direction of the cavity.
+A representative sequence of time-resolved OH* chemiluminescence images illustrating the transition from a steady ring-shaped flame to a rotating flame is provided in the Supplementary Material.